Red Wing, Minnesota: History

 In the early 1850s, settlers from Mississippi River steamboats came to Red Wing to farm in Goodhue County.
 They encroached on traditional territory of the Mdewakanton Sioux.
+Although many Mdewakanton left for the Lower Sioux Indian Reservation after the Treaty of Traverse de Sioux was ratified in May 1853, settlers burned the lodges of those who remained in April 1854.

 The settlers cleared the land for wheat, the annual crop of which could pay the cost of the land.
 Before railroads were constructed across the territory of Goodhue County, it produced more wheat than any other county in the country.
 In 1873, Red Wing led the country in wheat sold by farmers.
 The warehouses in the port of Red Wing could store and export more than a million bushels.

 Once the railroads connected southern Minnesota with Minneapolis and Saint Anthony, where the largest flour mills were built, the port at Red Wing lost prominence.

 The Aurora Ski Club in Red Wing, founded on February 8, 1887, was one of the first ski clubs in North America, reflecting the skills of Scandinavian immigrants in the area.
 In the 1880s, Aurora club members introduced what became known as "Red Wing Style" ski techniques, patterned after the Telemark skiing form.
 The term "Red Wing style" remained in use in the U.S. well into the 20th century.
 In 1887, Norwegian immigrant Mikkjel Hemmestveit set the first North American ski jumping record, 37 feet, at the Aurora Ski Club's McSorley Hill.

 In 1889, the federal government established a Mdewakanton Sioux Indian reservation along the Mississippi River to free up land for settlers.
 It is now within the city of Red Wing, and is known as the Prairie Island Indian Community.